Does iron rust faster in air or water?

 Rusting of iron is an example of a redox reaction.
 During rusting, iron combines with oxygen in the presence of water.
 Since oxygen also combines with the metal iron, this is a reduction reaction, where the metal iron acts as a reducing agent. …

-READ ALSO: What is a reciprocal interaction?
+READ ALSO: What is a sad story?

 What happens when iron is exposed to air?